-DME 230 Digital Animation II 2 2 3 Prerequisites: DME 130 Corequisites: None
+DME 230 Digital Animation II 2 2 3

+Prerequisites: DME 115 and DME 130

 This course introduces state-of-the-art 3D animation techniques and concepts.
 Emphasis is placed on utilizing the features of current animation software.
 Upon completion, students should be able to produce 3D animations as components of a multimedia application.
+Adobe (Photoshop, Illustrator, and Flash) and Google SketchUp will be used in the course.

-DME 240 Media Compression 2 2 3
+DME 240 Media Compression

-Prerequisites: DME 110 and DME 140
+Prerequisites: DME 110, DME 115, and DME 140

 This course will introduce software and usage of digital audio and video compression and streaming media technologies.
 Topics include compression techniques, file formats and codecs, streaming media, streaming media services, and current and emerging trends.
 Upon completion, students should be able to utilize compressed media in a variety of video, web and multimedia applications.
+Adobe (Photoshop, After Effects, and Media Encoder) will be used in the course.

-DME 260 Emerg Tech Digital Media
+2 2 3 DME 260 Emerg Tech Digital Media

-Prerequisites: DME 120, DME 130, and DME 210
+Prereguisites: DME 120, DME 130, and DME 210